chainguard-dev/edu/content/opensource/melange/getting-started-with-melange.md

 ```

-The only thing left to do now is to create an APK index for your packages.
-This is necessary to install the APKs later on within your container image.
+The only thing left to do now is to create an apk index for your packages.
+This is necessary to install the apks later on within your container image.

 Run the following command, which will loop through your `packages` folder, generate an index, and sign it with the melange key: